Exer Labs raises $2 million and launches computer vision app for Peloton-style coached workouts

 “It’s something we can do now when you can’t go to the gym,” Thet said.

-The pandemic has made virtual workouts a necessity, as 60% of fitness consumers are hesitant to return to in-person gyms.
+The pandemic has made virtual workouts a necessity — TD Ameritrade said its survey of 2,009 adults found 59% of fitness consumers are hesitant to return to in-person gyms.
 Exer Studio’s enhanced virtual workouts can help coaches retain and grow their communities by enhancing their digital offering with something more exciting than a standard Zoom call.
 Real-time workout data, post-workout summaries, and competitive session leaderboards give consumers the feedback they’ve missed, Thet said.

 “We’re really trying to democratize health and wellness,” Thet added.

-Exer previously launched iOS app Perfect Plank to coach people on the correct form for doing planks.
+Exer previously launched iOS app Perfect Plank to coach people doing planks.
 The company also has a beta version of its physical therapy app on iOS.
 The apps are free for coaches while in beta training, but the company will adopt a software-as-a-service model, Thet said.

 The tech is pretty cool.
 Exer’s AI tracks motion and form using cameras on people’s laptops or smartphones.
 The AI performs real-time motion tracking on 18 to 20 body points to generate a score.
 The instructor can see how hard each person in a class is working at a glance and send a high five to individuals or the whole class.